Course contents

 You rebut teacher's opening.
 RULES: (a) restate teacher's strongest point better than they did, (b) concede ONE thing you genuinely concede, (c) pivot to the heart of the matter, (d) avoid talking past them.
 Teacher rebuts yours under the same rules.

-Recycles L07to steelman (an argument)to concede the pointto grant (someone) (X) — though…the heart of the matter
+From L07to steelman (an argument)to concede the pointto grant (someone) (X) — though…the heart of the matter

-Group extension: In groups of 4, run as 2v2: each side's rebutter MUST steelman BOTH opposing speakers before pivoting.
+If you're in a group: In groups of 4, run as 2v2: each side's rebutter MUST steelman BOTH opposing speakers before pivoting.

 5. 5